docwhat/itsalltext/DEBUGGING.md

 ### Run Firefox

 You need to run Firefox from a terminal so that you can see the output.
 You may also want to redirect this output to a file.
-You can use `tee` for this if your operating system supports it.
+For example, on a Unix system you can use `tee` for this if your operating system supports it.

 ### Debugging